-The Intel Quartus Prime software leverages the ALM logic structure to deliver the highest performance, optimal logic utilization, and lowest compile times.
+The Intel Quartus Prime software takes advantage of the ALM logic structure to deliver the highest performance, optimal logic utilization, and lowest compile times.
 The Intel Quartus Prime software simplifies design reuse as it automatically maps legacy designs into the Intel Stratix 10 ALM architecture.